-- Low-profile concrete tiles — They have a small amount of curvature when they’re seen from the butt, and they have a rise-to-width ration that’s 1:5 or less.
+- Low-profile concrete tiles — They have a small amount of curvature when they’re seen from the butt, and they have a rise-to-width ratio that’s 1:5 or less.

 - High-profile concrete tiles — They have a larger curvature when they’re seen from the butt, and they have a rise-to-width ratio that’s greater than 1:5.

 Concrete tiles can come in a number of different colors, which can be combined with either a smooth or rough texture.
-And they’re also available in standard or light weight.
-It may be more advisable to avoid lightweight tile if you can, because they’re much weaker and can be hard to walk on without breaking them.
+And they’re also available in standard or lightweight.
+It may be more advisable to avoid lightweight tiles if you can because they’re much weaker and can be hard to walk on without breaking them.
 They’re also more susceptible to hail damage, which can be a disadvantage for any resident of the Coastal Bend.